5 Best Tattoos in Dallas History

 Creature of the Black Lagoon tattoo done by Tony Hundahl while he was working at Elm Street Tattoo in Deep Ellum.
 This tattoo was so bold, big, and in your face, and was a precursor to the strong style that Tony would go on to achieve shortly.
 Big, solid areas of green covered the customer’s forearm, set off by contrasting colors that just made the piece jump.
 Irreverent tattooing, as I used to call it.
 It was off the wall, zany, still based on traditional American tattooing but departing through the imagery to a place of levity and personal preference.

 Holy Blue Tattoo, Frank Lee!

-Well, in the mid 90’s Frank Lee blew into town from Florida and really drank in all that the city had to offer.
-He was hot on the heels of his first set of tattoo flash that had really an amazing impact on the shops and customers of the day with really well drawn illustrative stuff that was based on traditional tattoo design but that just read out wild.
+Well, in the mid-’90s Frank Lee blew into town from Florida and really drank in all that the city had to offer.
+He was hot on the heels of his first set of tattoo flash that really had an amazing impact on the shops and customers of the day with really well drawn illustrative stuff that was based on a traditional tattoo design but that just read out wild.
 He mostly created chicks, chicks, and more chicks, with each one totally va va va voom, and looking better than the last.

-Full body traditional Japanese dragon tattoo that Robert Hackney, aka Hack, put on Kelly Keyes the owner of a tiny record shop that was off Exposition back in the late 80’s.
+A full body traditional Japanese dragon tattoo that Robert Hackney, aka Hack, put on Kelly Keyes the owner of a tiny record shop that was off Exposition back in the late ’80s.
 If your mind wasn’t blown by the Mudhoney “I like the sprite in you 7”, you could marvel at Kelly’s dragon; a masterpiece in greens, reds, and yellows that just became part of her body, part of her persona, part of the scene itself.